datanav/docs/technical/zohocrm-superoffice.rst

 ===============================
-Zohocrm to Superoffice Dataflow
+ZohoCRM to Superoffice Dataflow
 ===============================

-Generated: 2024-03-26 14:19:29
+Generated: 2024-03-26 14:19:54

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Zohocrm to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to Superoffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Zohocrm Account to Superoffice Contact
 --------------------------------------